 Have your Picture Taken with Santa

 Get a digital photo emailed for FREE!
-If you want a photo printed on the spot, there is a $5 fee.
+Photos can be printed on the spot for a $5 fee.
 All proceeds go to IACKids.

 Mail Your Letters to Santa

 On your way in to see Santa at Santa’s Workshop, look for the big red Santa’s Mailbox just outside Santa’s Workshop to send letters to Santa.